FAQ

 http.StatusOK

-field is greater or equal than y2008
+field is greater or equal thany2008

-(set just before tdhttp.NewTestAPI
+variable (set just beforetdhttp.NewTestAPI

 Stay with tdhttp